Oil Spill | Gulf of Mexico off Mississippi River Delta | September 2004

-On March 18, 2022, after a public commenting period, the settlement was finalized in Federal District Court. $16.5 M of this finalized settlement will go towards projects that restore the natural resources impacted by the Taylor Energy oil spill.
+On March 18, 2022, the settlement was finalized in Federal District Court. $16.5 M of this settlement will go towards projects that restore the natural resources impacted by the Taylor Energy oil spill.

 “This settlement represents an important down payment to address impacts from the longest-running oil spill in U.S. history.
 Millions of Americans along the Gulf Coast depend on healthy coastal ecosystems.
 NOAA and our co-Trustees look forward to working in partnership with the National Pollution Funds Center to ensure the region and the ecosystem can recover from this ongoing tragedy.” - Nicole LeBoeuf, Director of NOAA's National Ocean Service